 On January 2, 2019, we entered into a binding letter of intent with Mountain Valley MD Inc. ("Mountain Valley").
-Pursuant to the letter of intent Mountain Valley has agreed to: (i) subscribe for newly issued SN Shares equal to 10% of the then total issued and outstanding SN Shares, for \$2,800,000 in cash; (ii)
+Pursuant to the letter of intent Mountain Valley has agreed to: (i) subscribe for newly issued SN

-Mountain Valley would acquire an additional 5% of the then total issued and outstanding SN Shares from Avicanna for \$1,400,000 in cash; and (iii) acquire an additional 10% of the then total issued and outstanding SN Shares from the other shareholders of SN for \$600,000 in cash and \$2,200,000 worth of Mountain Valley shares.
+Shares equal to 10% of the then total issued and outstanding SN Shares, for \$2,800,000 in cash; (ii) Mountain Valley would acquire an additional 5% of the then total issued and outstanding SN Shares from Avicanna for \$1,400,000 in cash; and (iii) acquire an additional 10% of the then total issued and outstanding SN Shares from the other shareholders of SN for \$600,000 in cash and \$2,200,000 worth of Mountain Valley shares.
 At the close of the proposed transaction Mountain Valley will hold 25% of the total issued and outstanding SN Shares with Avicanna retaining 58% of the outstanding SN Shares.
 Completion of the transaction is anticipated to occur in February of 2019 and is subject to various conditions, including the completion of Mountain Valley's customary due diligence and the execution of a definitive agreement.
-It is contemplated that upon execution of such definitive agreement, SN would enter into an agreement with Avicanna LATAM pursuant to which Avicanna LATAM would manage the operations of SN on an "at cost" basis, meaning that the fees paid to Avicanna LATAM by SN would be equal to the cost of Avicanna LATAM resources put towards operating SN.
+It is contemplated that upon execution of such definitive agreement, SN would enter into an agreement with Avicanna LATAM pursuant to which Avicanna LATAM by SN would be equal to the cost of Avicanna LATAM resources put towards operating SN.
 Additionally, pursuant to the letter of intent, SN has agreed to grant Mountain Valley a right of first refusal to export SN products to Australia and the United States.
 Note that, except for the binding letter of intent, no definitive agreement has been entered into and there can be no assurance that any definitive agreement will be entered into as contemplated or at all.

 Provided the proposed transaction is completed as contemplated in the letter of intent, Avicanna expects to receive \$3,883,000.
 The funds available to Avicanna pursuant to the proposed transaction are expected to be allocated to achieving the business objectives of SN.
-See "Use of Proceeds", "Use of Proceeds - Business Objectives & Milestones" and "Risk Factors - Forward Looking Statements".
+Mountain Valley is currently in the process of completing their due diligence on the acquisition and we expect the acquisition to close in the first quarter of 2019.
+See "Use of Available Funds", "Use of Available Funds - Business Objectives & Milestones" and "Risk Factors - Forward Looking Statements".